 But will this decision negatively affect Samsung later on?

-This seems like a good business plan but leaves room for many questions.
+This is a good business plan but leaves room for many questions.

 Some people wonder if Samsung will regret not making its products compatible with Dolby Vision in the long run.
 There is no sure answer, just speculation.